 Several federal and state laws protect employees against discrimination based on their race/ national origin, sex, religion, pregnancy, disability, age, and even genetic information.
 Such laws protect employees from experiencing discrimination in all aspects of employment, from the hiring process to the termination of the employment.

 Among the most important federal laws that protects employees is Title VII of the Civil Rights Act of 1964, which states that discrimination is prohibited in the workplace on the basis of race, color, sex, religion or ethnic origin.
 The Age Discrimination in Employment Act is a federal law that prohibits discriminating against employees who are 40 and older and the American with Disabilities Act protects employees with disabilities by requiring reasonable accommodations, among other protections Several other state and local statutes exist to guard employees from unfair treatment in the workplace.

 If you believe you have been singled out for unfair treatment because of your race or ethnicity, sex or sexual orientation, pregnancy, involvement in the military, age, disability, or other protected status, you may have a workplace discrimination case in Norfolk.
-Attorneys Lisa Bertini and Andrea Ruege fight diligently to uphold the rights of workers like you.
+Attorney Lisa Bertini fights diligently to uphold the rights of workers like you.
 Additionally, they work closely with employers who seek to improve their human relations.
 Call (757) 222-9165 to speak with a Norfolk employment attorney today.